tin-feather/TinFeather/posts/on-the-idea-of-the-tin-feather/index.rst

 up arms.
 From Zuboff |I| am alerted to a chink in the armor, a scale missing from the dragon's underbelly, and from Cheng |I| garner the logical precision to hit so small a target.
 Informed and inspired by these two works, the Tin Feather
-evolves: from joke, to icon, and, with help and with hope, onwards to solution.
+evolves: from joke, to icon, and, with help and with hope, onward to solution.
 Fletched with Tin Feathers our loosed arrows will soon speed towards their target.